Does this test have other names?

 Androstenedione, total testosterone, and dehydroepiandrosterone sulfate.
 These are other types of androgen hormones.

 LH, FSH, TSH, and prolactin.
-These are all hormones produced by the pituitary gland.
+These are all hormones made by the pituitary gland.

 Partial 21-hydroxylase deficiency.
 This condition affects the adrenal glands.
 High-risk groups for this condition include